Low-molecular-weight chromium-binding substance: Nature of binding

 From spectroscopic data, it has been shown that Cr^{3+} binds tightly to chromodulin (K_{f} = 10^{21} M^{−4}), and that the binding is highly cooperative (Hill Coefficient = 3.47).
 It has been shown that holochromodulin binds 4 equivalents of Cr^{3+}.
 Evidence for this comes from in vitro studies which showed that apochromodulin exerts its maximal activity on insulin receptors when titrated with 4 equivalents of Cr^{3+}.
 Chromodulin is highly specific for Cr^{3+} as no other metals are able to stimulate tyrosine kinase activity.
 It is believed to stimulate the phosphorylation of the 3 tyrosine residues of the β subunits of the insulin receptor.
-From electronic studies, the crystal field stabilization energy was determined to be 1.74 x 10^{3} while the Racah parameter B was 847 cm^{−1}.
+From electronic studies, the crystal field stabilization energy was determined to be 1.74 × 10^{3} while the Racah parameter B was 847 cm^{−1}.
 This indicates that chromium binds to chromodulin in the trivalent form.
 In addition, magnetic susceptibility studies have shown that chromium does not coordinate to any N-terminal amine groups but rather to carboxylates (although the exact amino acids involved are still unknown).
 These magnetic susceptibility studies are consistent with the presence of a mononuclear Cr^{3+} center and an unsymmetric trinuclear Cr^{3+} assembly with bridging oxo ligands.
 In chromodulin isolated from bovine liver, x-ray absorption spectroscopy studies have shown that the chromium (III) atoms are surrounded by 6 oxygen atoms with an average Cr—O distance of 1.98 Å, while the distance between 2 chromium (III) atoms is 2.79 Å. These results are indicative of a multinuclear assembly.
 No sulfur ligands coordinate to chromium and instead, it has been proposed that a disulfide linkage between 2 cysteine residues occurs owing to a characteristic peak at 260 nm.